-Create the SampleData project in Blend.
+Create the HelloBlend project in Blend.

 Note: Although you created this project in Blend, it is a fully functioning Visual Studio project.

 Blend will display the design for MainPage.xaml in your new project.
 The Blank App template provides an empty canvas for you to get started.